MakotoUwu/challenge-data-analysis/README.md

-# Challenge-data-analysis
+# ImmoEliza Property Analysis and Price Prediction
-This repository is created for the data analysis challenge by ImmoEliza.
-The aim of this challenge is to analyze a dataset that contains real estate sales data and price predictions for properties in Belgium. 🏠
+This repository houses the project for ImmoEliza's data challenge.
+It focuses on analyzing and predicting property prices in Belgium using a comprehensive real estate dataset.
+The project utilizes Python libraries for data cleaning, analysis, visualization, and modeling.
+Additionally, it includes a FastAPI-based API, dockerized for easy deployment, serving property price predictions. 🏠

 ![My Image](output/RealAPI.png)